Uh-Pare-Ent Life Thre-ten-ing E-vent

 Symptoms may include:

-The doctor will ask about your baby’s symptoms and medical history, including what you noticed in the time leading up to the ALTE.
+You will be asked about your baby’s symptoms and medical history, including what you noticed in the time leading up to the ALTE.
 A physical and neurological exam will be done.
-Your child's condition may need to be observed short term in the hospital and followed closely long term after discharge.

 To look for potential causes of ALTE the doctor may order: